|Homepage:||Click to visit|

 Austria-Illinois Exchange Program

 The Department of Germanic Languages and Literatures at the University of Illinois invites students to spend a semester or year in this exciting city as part of the Austria-Illinois Exchange program.
-Founded in 1971, one phase of this program immerses students in German languages and Austrian culture so that they may explore international business, science, politics, and the arts.
+Founded in 1971, this program immerses students in German language and Austrian culture so that they may explore international business, science, politics, and the arts.

-This program is open to all students in all majors and from other universities/colleges.
-For University of Illinois at Champaign-Urbana students in the College of Business, there is an option with no language requirement and for Political Sciences students in LAS, there is a program option entitled Vienna Diplomatic Program.
+The program is open to all students in all majors and from other universities/colleges.
+For University of Illinois at Urbana-Champaign students in the College of Business and College of Agricultural, Consumer, and Environmental Sciences, there is an option with no language requirement.
+For Political Science students in LAS, there is a program option entitled Vienna Diplomatic Program.

 German Language Program

 The Austria-Illinois Exchange Program (AIEP) offers a unique combination of core courses and electives so that students will continue to make progress toward graduation while taking advantage of academic opportunities available only in Vienna.
 The core courses taught by the program's staff focus on modern Austrian/German literature, Austrian/German history and culture, and select topics in Austrian/German studies, such as German unification and the role of the German-speaking world in the European Union.
 The staff also teaches courses in Intermediate German and Advanced Composition and Conversation.
 Additional German language courses are available at the University of Vienna (UW).
 Business German is offered at the Vienna University of Economics and Business (WU).

 Elective courses are offered at several affiliated Austrian universities and cover fields ranging from accounting to zoology.
 A cumulative list of courses accepted for University of Illinois credit is available from AIEP advisor, Robert Jenkins, in the Department of Germanic Languages and Literatures.